In This Article

 Best Wallet

 Best Wallet is one of the best, if not the best, Ethereum wallet on the list.
-It’s a one-stop shop for everything you need.
+It is our most highly recommended option for crypto wallets for a few reasons.
+Best Wallet is a one-stop shop for everything you need.
+Not only can you store most of your cryptocurrencies on the wallet, but you can also buy and swap your crypto right through the platform.
 The Best Wallet exchange is 100% on-chain, meaning you won’t need any third parties or intermediaries.
 It allows for both buying and selling crypto with fiat — and this includes buying ether with your GBP.

 Pros